Quantitative bounds on vortex fluctuations in $2d$ Coulomb gas and maximum of the integer-valued Gaussian free field: Introduction

 \end{theorem} As such, we may view our improved spin-wave estimate Theorem \ref{th.ISW1} as a quantitative lower bound on the correction exponent $\eps(\beta)$ in \cite{FS}, namely when $\beta$ is large enough, we must have by combining Theorems \ref{th.ISW1} and \ref{th.FS}

 In \cite{FS1983}, Fröhlich and Spencer conjectured that at low temperature, there exists an {\em effective inverse-temperature} $\beta_{eff}=\beta_{eff}(\beta)$ such that if $\theta\sim \P_{\beta,\Z^2}^{Vil}$, then the complex field $\{e^{i \theta_x}\}_{x\in \Z^2}$ fluctuates at large scales like $\exp\left(i \beta_{eff}^{-1/2} \phi_x\right)$ where $\phi$ is a Gaussian free field (with inverse temperature 1).
 Our statistical reconstruction analysis in \cite{GS1} was in fact partly motivated by this conjectured behaviour of the Villain model.
-This motivates the following definition for $\beta_{eff}$ which we will call $\hat \beta_{eff}$ as several different definitions of $\beta_{eff}$ could be considered. \begin{definition}[Effective inverse temperature] \end{definition} With this precise definition, our improved spin-wave estimate Theorem \ref{th.ISW1} thus implies the following bounds on the effective temperature (the lower-bound follows from \cite{FS}).
+This motivates the definition below for $\beta_{eff}$ which we will call $\hat \beta_{eff}$ as several different definitions of $\beta_{eff}$ could be considered.
+Bauerschmidt-Rodriguez-Park obtained in the recent breakthrough works \cite{bauerschmidt2022discreteNo1,bauerschmidt2022discreteNo2} the first proof of the existence of such an effective temperature in the context of the integer-valued GFF (defined in the next subsection). \begin{definition}[Effective inverse temperature] \end{definition} With this precise definition, our improved spin-wave estimate Theorem \ref{th.ISW1} thus implies the following bounds on the effective temperature (the lower-bound follows from \cite{FS}).
 See also Conjecture \ref{conj}. \begin{corollary} If $\beta$ is large enough,

 \end{corollary} Let us end this section on Villain by mentioning the recent related work by Dario and Wu \cite{DarioWu} which obtained very precise results on the truncated correlations for low temperature Villain model in $\Z^3$ (for which there is long-range order).
 Their work is based on a remarkable homogenization approach which was pioneered by Naddaf-Spencer in \cite{NaddafSpencer}.
 Note that it seems challenging to extend such homogenization techniques to the $2d$ case with log-interactions.
 Also it would be interesting to obtain lower-bounds on fluctuations out of their approach.